melange-re/melange-re.github.io/docs/build-system.md

 #### Entry points with `melange.emit`

-Libraries are useful to encapsulate behavior and logical components of our application, but they won’t produce any JavaScript artifacts on their own.
+**Libraries are useful to encapsulate behavior and logical components of our application**, but they won’t produce any JavaScript artifacts on their own.

 To generate JavaScript code, we need to define an entry point of our application.
 In the root folder, create another `dune` file: